redis/redis-doc/topics/indexes.md

 always able to represent without any error numbers between -9007199254740992 and 9007199254740992, which is `-/+ 2^53`.

-When representing much larger numbers, you need a different form if indexing that is able to index numbers at any precision, called a lexicographical index.
+When representing much larger numbers, you need a different form of indexing that is able to index numbers at any precision, called a lexicographical index.